 What is the approximate duration of laser piles surgery?

-In most cases, laser piles surgery takes about 30 minutes to complete.
-Some additional methods might take the duration between a few days to a few weeks to completely heal.
+In most cases, laser treatment takes about 30 minutes to complete.
+Additional methods may take 5-6 days or weeks to heal completely.

 What are the advantages of laser piles surgery?